JacobWylie/Meteor-To-Dos/README.md

 # Meteor To Do App
 A To-Do app built with Meteor x React using the meteor.com tutorial

-See it Deployed Here: https://meteortodos-jw.herokuapp.com/
+See it deployed here: https://meteortodos-jw.herokuapp.com/

 Objectives: